 Traditional methods for STR [3, 32] apply a bottom-up approach.
 The input image is preprocessed for feature extraction and character segmentation is applied to obtain single characters from the input image for word inference.
 For an overview, see [45].
-With the rise of deep learning, STR methods have started to focus more on endto-end training from the input image to the desired output character sequence.
+With the rise of deep learning, STR methods increasingly focus on end-to-end training from the input image to the desired output character sequence.